*EUSSET-IISI Lifetime Achievement Award*

 The EUSSET-IISI Lifetime Award is the most prestigious award in this

 emerging field.
 It will be granted each second year.
-The winner become
+The winners will

-honorary member of EUSSET -- The European Society for Socially Embedded
+become honorary member of EUSSET -- The European Society for Socially

 *Award Committee: *The Award Committee consists of five members and is